MarionBaussart/holbertonschool-machine_learning/pipeline/databases/README.md

 - If the table already exists, your script should not fail
 - Your script can be executed on any database

+**Context**: *Make an attribute unique directly in the table schema will enforced your business rules and avoid bugs in your application*

 ## 14. In and not out
 Write a SQL script that creates a table ``users`` following these requirements: